WISP for Small Tax Firms: 2026 Compliance Guide

 The Gramm-Leach-Bliley Act, enacted in 1999, established the foundational obligation.
 Title V of GLBA requires financial institutions to develop, implement, and maintain safeguards protecting customer records.
 Congress defined "financial institution" broadly enough to include any business providing financial services—including tax preparation.
 That classification subjects solo practitioners and small CPA firms to the same data protection standards applied to banks and credit unions.

 The FTC implements GLBA through the FTC Safeguards Rule (16 CFR Part 314).
 The December 2022 amendments transformed what had been general principles into specific, documented requirements.
-Your WISP must now address: a designated qualified individual overseeing your information security program; a periodic risk assessment identifying internal and external threats; administrative, technical, and physical safeguards addressing identified risks; ongoing monitoring and testing of security control effectiveness; and a detailed incident response plan with breach notification procedures.
+Your WISP for small tax firm compliance must now address:

 The IRS adds enforcement weight through its Security Summit initiative—a partnership between federal and state tax agencies and the private tax software industry.
 IRS Publication 4557, Safeguarding Taxpayer Data, documents the IRS's data security expectations, and Form W-12 PTIN renewals now require practitioners to affirmatively confirm they have implemented written data security plans.
 The IRS can revoke PTIN and EFIN credentials for non-compliant practitioners, effectively ending their ability to prepare tax returns professionally.